k-barton/komodor/README.md

 * Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output is shown.
 There does not seem to be a way to set socket timeout in Tcl. (no longer in version 0.3)
-* R object browser has to be refreshed manually (click sidebar's refresh button) Automatic refreshing will be an option in future version.
+* R object browser is refreshed manually (click sidebar's refresh button) Automatic refreshing may become an option in future version.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
 There is also some flickering inside Roxygen comments.
-This seems to be related to brace counting in UDL (bug in Komodo?).
+This seems to be related to brace counting in UDL (bug in Komodo).

 **[Hacks for classic Windows styling in Komodo Edit](improveKo9.md)**